ZamanLantra/git_docs_test/doc/developer_guide.rst

     ...
     ...

-See the API documentation for practitioner options.
+See the API documentation for partitioner options.
 In this case no special custom partitioning scheme is used to minimize particle communications.
 That is done by the enrichment of ``c_colors`` within a user written fempic_color_block function (OP-PIC/app_fempic/fempic_misc_mesh_colour.h).